Azure/GuestConfiguration/README.md

 ![GuestConfig](./GuestConfigXS.png)

-The Guest Configuration PowerShell module provides commands that automate publishing custom content for Azure Policy to audit settings inside virtual machines.
+The Guest Configuration PowerShell module provides commands that automate publishing custom content for Azure Policy to audit settings inside Azure virtual machines and Arc connected machines.

 There are three tasks that this module automates:

-- Creating the content package (.zip) from an existing DSC configuration (.mof)
+- Create the content package (.zip) from an existing DSC configuration (.mof)
 - Functional validation of the content package
   - Contains required files
   - Runs the Audit against the local machine using the agent binaries used in Azure